 Services for Adults

-Provided by the Reception and Integration Agency (RIA) to both EEA and non-EEA victims of human trafficking.
+Provided by the International Protection Accomodation Services (IPAS) to both EEA and non-EEA victims of human trafficking.
 Irish adult victims are referred to the HSE, while Irish minor victims are referred to the Child and Family Agency (Tusla).

 Medical Care / Care Planning